 30 Everyday Mistakes You’re Probably Making That Can Ruin Your Teeth

 Are you chomping a pencil right now as you read this?
 Stop—right now.
-Or so say our experts who want you to do 30 things to protect your pearly whites.
+That's just one of 30 things you may be doing that can damage your teeth, according to our dental experts.

 Chomping on ice